ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Normalized Paths use the canonical bracket notation, rather than dot notation.

-Single quotes are used to delimit string member names.
-This reduces the number of characters that need escaping when Normalized Paths appear in double quote delimited strings, e.g., in JSON texts.
+Single quotes are used in Normalized Paths to delimit string member names.
+This reduces the number of characters that need escaping when Normalized Paths appear in double quote-delimited strings, e.g., in JSON texts.

-Certain characters are escaped, in one and only one way; all other characters are unescaped.
+Certain characters are escaped in Noramlized Paths, in one and only one way; all other characters are unescaped.

 Note: Normalized Paths are Singular Queries, but not all Singular Queries are Normalized Paths.
 For example, `$[-3]` is a Singular Query, but is not a Normalized Path.